List of mosques in Iraq

 This is a list of mosques in Iraq.
 There are 7,000 Sunni mosques and 3,500 Shia mosques in Iraq as a whole.
-According to the Office of Waqf and Sunnah in Iraq, in the capital city of Baghdad, there are 912 Jama Masjids that conduct Friday Prayer and 149 smaller mosques which only hold regular daily prayers.
+According to the Office of Waqf and Sunnah in Iraq, in the capital city of Baghdad, there are 912 congregational mosques that conduct Friday Prayer and 149 smaller mosques which only hold regular daily prayers.
 In Fallujah, there are 970 mosques according to the 2009 data.